percona/web-dev-test/chart-api/README.md

 * Code design (including style, organization, testing, etc.)
 * UX/UI design (no fancy graphics required though)

 This task should take about 10 hours or less for an expert JS/AngularJS developer.
-You will be paid for you time.

 The rest of this readme helps you get set up and running.
 Since this is a test, we can't give you answers, but if some part of the task, this readme, the sample code or data, etc. is not clear, then please email daniel@percona.com.